What are the ten most important centres for fintechs

 The Valley and the Bay Area

 Building both on the thriving startup scene as on the global financial hub, London is the major European fintech location.
-For now it is still missing an Uber-fintech, but maybe Funding Circle, WorldRemit or TransferWise will do this job one day.
+Leading the development are startups like Funding Circle, WorldRemit or TransferWise.

 New York City

 Like London, NYC hosts a wide and established startup scene and offers fintechs direct access to the headquarters of the biggest financial service companies.
 The list of most important fintechs comprise Kickstarter, Betterment, Oscar and OnDeck.